rautmithil/rock-paper-myo/README.md

 # Myo-Rock-Paper-Scissors

 [Rock-Paper-Scissors](https://en.wikipedia.org/wiki/Rock-paper-scissors) game developed using Myo Armband, Python, Firebase and JavaScripts on Ubuntu.
+We us Amazon AWS to host out web game!
 Project was cloned from [rock-paper-myo](https://github.com/HackerPack/rock-paper-myo).
 The original repo supports MacOS and Windows, this repo has support for Linux system.
 In this verion the user plays with a AI that learns the user input style.

 #Getting Started